Teradata/developer-resources/docs/install-ai-unlimited/install-manager-Azure/test-prod-azure-prerequisites.md

 ## Get deployment details

-When you install AI Unlimited on Azure, you'll use an Azure Resource Manager (ARM) template, and you'll provide network and security details.
+When you install the manager using an Azure Resource Manager (ARM) template, and you'll provide network and security details.

-If you want to, you can copy this template and send it to an admin who knows these details&mdash;to get them ahead of time.
-Or, get them from the Azure Portal. ***(is the portal sentence correct?)***
+You can copy this template to get these details from an admin.
+Or, get them from the Azure Portal.

-***These are the parms required by Azure, but the customer's org may require more.
-Thinking about best way to help them get those ahead of time.
-Can't put a table (of the full set) in a code block.***

 	```bash
 Subscription:
 Region: